Sinakhx/number-slayer/README.md

 ## **Utils**
 - [addCommasToNumber](#addcommastonumber) - seperates a number by every 3 digits
-- [countWithZeros](#countwithzeros) - returns 1 if truthy or zero, else returns 0
+- [countWithZeros](#countwithzeros) - returns 1 if is number or truthy

---
+- [isNumber](#isnumber) - returns true if the argument is a real number
+- [modulus](#modulus) - returns the positive remainder of a division

+## Detailed Examples

 ### **addCommasToNumber**

-seperates a number with commas every three digits. the delimiter can be defined as a custom string as well.
+seperates the integer part of a number with commas every three digits. the delimiter can be defined as a custom string as well.

 ```ts
     import { addCommasToNumber } from 'number-slayer';